QBDI/QBDI/docs/source/tutorial_ExecBrokerEvent.rst

 ------------

 One limitation of QBDI is to share the heap and some shared library with the instrumented code.
-With this design, the user may use any shared library and doesn't need to statically link all his dependencies with his code.
+With this design, the user may use any shared library and doesn't need to statically link all their dependencies with their code.
 However, some method must not be instrumented in QBDI:

 - The heap allocator method (malloc, free, ...).
 - Any no reentrant method shared between the target code and QBDI itself.